 Both St Lucia and Bermuda have some stunningly luxurious hotel options.

-For St Lucia, check out the Sugar Beach Resort, located on the calmer western side of the island.
+If I visited St Lucia again, I’d definitely check out the Sugar Beach Resort which located on the calmer western side of the island.

 The stunning beachside setting and superb amenities allow for a relaxing vacation, far away from the bustling crowds.

-In Bermuda, one of the best places to stay is the luxurious St Regis Bermuda Resort which is located on Bermuda’s northeastern edge.
+In Bermuda, I stayed at the luxurious St Regis Bermuda Resort which is located on Bermuda’s northeastern edge.

 Just a few steps away from St Catherine’s Beach, the hotel also boasts an 18-hole golf course, two restaurants, and a relaxing spa.
 What’s not to like?